National Learning Center Addresses Root Cause through Brain-Based, Not Drug-Based Program

 - Coordination and balance: Stimulating Activities include balance, spatial orientation and mirroring.

-- Cognitive Exercises: Stimulating Activities include word reading, math calculations, listening comprehension, spelling, written and oral expression.
+- Academic Exercises: Stimulating Activities include word reading, math calculations, listening comprehension, spelling, written and oral expression.

 “The brain is like any other muscle in the body.
 You work to strengthen the muscles that need assistance,” Dr. Melillo added.
 “By conducting various exercises geared towards strengthening the weaker hemisphere of the brain, the root of neurobehavioral imbalances can be treated.”